Skip to main content

 • Request and receive essential repairs within a reasonable timeframe.

-• Withhold rent or seek attorney’s fees if a landlord fails to address serious repair needs.
+• Not pay rent or seek attorney's fees if a landlord fails to address serious repair needs.

-• Take legal action if the landlord retaliates against them.
+• Take legal action if landlord retaliation occurs.

 • End a lease early in certain situations, such as active military service, landlord harassment, or uninhabitable living conditions.